 Our mission is to catalyze cross-institutional and cross-disciplinary HIV research collaborations with a broad scope and major impact on the HIV epidemic in Chicago.
 The Third Coast CFAR will fulfill this mission through the following:

-- Initiating and facilitating innovative science and translational research that will slow, and eventually stop, the HIV epidemic where it is spreading now—among YMSM.
+- Initiating and facilitating innovative science and translational research that will address current gaps in knowledge and develop new strategies to improve the prevention-care continuums.

 - Supporting HIV-related researchers through efficient exchange of information, access to new infrastructure and resources, and mentorship of the next generation of HIV scientists, as well as established investigators in other fields interested in HIV-related questions.

-- Strengthening partnerships among at-risk populations and researchers, public health practitioners, and service providers.
+- Strengthening partnerships between communities most affected by HIV, researchers, public health practitioners, and service providers.

 National CFAR Network